 Long-term sanctuary care that provides companionship, enrichment, care and exercise can be an option for the small portion of animals unable to find homes.
 Communication and goodwill between shelters and sanctuaries helps foster these partnerships.

-The no-kill principle supports true euthanasia — that is, ending the life of an animal in order to end irremediable suffering.
-It does not support the killing of healthy or otherwise treatable animals to make space for other animals.
+The no-kill principle supports true euthanasia – that is, ending the life of an animal in order to end irremediable suffering – after a veterinarian has assessed that there is no chance of recovering an acceptable quality of life, or in cases where it would be clearly inhumane not to do so immediately due to obvious severe suffering/imminent death.
+No-kill does not support the killing of healthy or otherwise treatable animals to make space for other animals.

 Each community is collectively responsible for its decisions regarding homeless pets and for creating safe, humane environments for the people and pets who live in them.